liaochn/liaochn.github.io/home.md

 Building a personal website has always been on my mind.
 A long time ago, I considered using a website builder such as Jekyll to build a website.
 For the uninitiated, these tools are simple to use and allow for quick deployment of a website.
 However, I quickly realized that once I tried to modify the code the way I wanted, problems kept popping up.
 Eventually, I realized that my knowledge of creating websites was limited and the matter was put on hold.

 The recent popularity of AI tools like ChatGPT and DeepSeek reignited my passion for building a personal website.
 With the help of AI tools, I started learning from scratch and eventually created this site.
-Throughout the process, I gained a wealth of new knowledge and brought my ideas and designs to life, which gave me a great sense of accomplishment 😊.
+Throughout the process, I gained a wealth of new knowledge and brought my ideas and designs to life, which gave me a great sense of accomplishment.😊

-I plan to continue updating and refining this site as I further develop my skills and explore new ideas.
+I plan to continue updating and refining this site as I further develop my skills and explore new ideas.💪

 ---

-Thanks for visiting!
+2025.03.09